JennoVink/jennovink.github.io/_posts/2020-11-20-gary-vee-bot-search-in-google-assistant.markdown

 tags: HobbyProject Flask Python GoogleAssistant
 ---

-## The story behind the Gary Vaynerchuk and integrating it with google assistant
+## The story behind the Gary Vaynerchuk search engine and integrating it with google assistant

 A few weeks ago I saw this video of Gary Veynerchuck: